developersdigest/GorillaJS/README.md

 ## Usage

 ```
-node index.js whats the command to create an script.js style.css and index.html?
+node index.js 'what is the command to create an script.js style.css and index.html?'
 ```

 ## How It Works